eqs/pyjnius/README.md

 ----------------

-When you use `autoclass`, it will discover all the methods and fields of the object and resolve them.
-For now, it is better to declare and use only what you need.
+When you use `autoclass`, it will discover all the methods and fields of the class and resolve them.
+You may want to declare and use only what you need.
 The previous example can be done manually as follows:

 ```python